santifa/masterarbeit/README.md

     +--- learn-coq (scetches to get used to the COQ system) +--- masterarbeit.org (notes, schedules, some code)
     +--- Makefile
-    +--- bootstrap.sh (assmbles the commands needed to setup velisarios on arch linux) +--- raft (the actual source code for the examples and raft)
+    +--- bootstrap.sh (assembles the commands needed to setup velisarios on arch linux) +--- raft (the actual source code for the examples and raft)